mackwhite/mackwhite/README.md

 ### **Research Interests**

-I am an ecologist interested in the drivers of ecosystems across various scales (from individuals to ecosystems).
-My research currently revolves around further understanding the contextual roles of animals in the cycling of nutrients and flow of energy within and across ecosystems.
-By combining field, experimental, and modeling techniques, I aim to bridge theories across different ecological disciplines to provide novel insights.
-The goal of my research is to provide a more holistic understanding of the natural world that informs conservation and management efforts.
+I am an ecologist that spends most of their time thinking about animal behavior (drivers and function; strong opinion).
+However, I truly enjoy thinking about any interesting ecological question.
+My research asks questions across levels of ecological organization – from individuals to ecosystems – in hopes of providing a more holistic understanding of the natural world that informs management, as well as theory.

 ![](https://github.com/mackwhite/mackwhite/blob/main/fish.gif)

 I am also interested in data science.
 Though I have no formal training in the subject, I enjoy developing reproducible workflows, creating aesthetically-pleasing data visualizations, and striving to maintain [FAIR](https://www.go-fair.org/fair-principles/) data.

 ### **Social Media**

 **Bluesky**: [@mackeco.bsky.social](https://bsky.app/profile/mackeco.bsky.social)

-**Website(s)**: Please feel free to visit my [personal website](https://mackwhite.github.io/), as well as the website I developed for the synthesis working group I am currently leading [here](https://mackwhite.github.io/cndwg_website/) - though the synthesis website is certainly a work in progress!
+**Website(s)**: Please feel free to visit my [personal website](https://mackwhite.github.io/) to learn more about my research :)